Derekchili/My-REAMDE-Generator/README.md

 # My-README-Generator

 ## Description
 This is going to ask you a series of questions to build a README.md file for you.
-I have instructions for use in the Usage section.
+I have instructions for how to use in the Usage section.

 ## Table of Contents
 - Installation